Theses

 Application procedure

-We will only review all complete documents after the application periods and then give you feedback as to whether we will continue to consider your application.
+We review all complete application documents only after the application periods and will then provide you with feedback on whether your application will be further considered.

 If you would like to write an external Master's thesis with supervision from our working group, please contact us as early as possible so that you can be assigned a supervisor and take part in our Module C colloquium.
 Please also note that participation in our bi-weekly research colloquium as well as giving two presentations in said colloquium is mandatory.